Українська English

 Acknowledgement of Sources

-Reviewers should identify relevant published work that has not been cited by the authors.
-Any statement that is an observation, derivation or argument that has been reported in previous publications should be accompanied by the relevant reference.
-A reviewer should also notify the Editors of any substantial similarity or overlap between the reviewed manuscript and any other published article of which they have personal knowledge.
+Reviewers should identify relevant published work not cited by the authors and notify the Editors of any substantial similarity or overlap between the manuscript under review and other published works of which they are aware.

 RESPONSIBILITIES OF AUTHORS

-Authors should be aware that they have a personal responsibility for the content of the submitted manuscript.
+Authors bear primary responsibility for the content of their submitted manuscripts.

 Reporting Standards

-Authors of original research should present an accurate account of the work performed, reliable results, as well as an objective discussion of the significance of the work.
-The manuscript should contain sufficient details and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements are considered as unethical behavior and unacceptable.
+Authors of original research must present an accurate and objective account of their work and its significance.
+Manuscripts should include sufficient detail and references to allow replication.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Data access and retention

-Authors may be asked to provide the raw data of their study for editorial expertise and should be prepared to make the data publicly available if practicable.
-These data should be retained for a reasonable time after publication.
+Authors may be requested to provide raw data for editorial review and should be prepared to make such data publicly available where feasible.
+Data should be retained for a reasonable period following publication.

 Originality and Plagiarism